Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Distribute organizational expectations to the team

 b.
-Ensure final versions are clearly labeled.
+Ensure final versions are clearly labeled

-- Determine final versions of file/product/item
+- Determine final versions of files, products, or items

 - Determine the standard labeling system